Special Needs

 • Maslow's Hierarchy of Needs: Children must have basic needs (food, shelter, clothing, safety, belonging) met at the bottom 3 levels of Maslow's Hierarchy before they can get to the 4th level which is where true learning takes place.
 Some children with special needs spend so much energy trying to feel safe in school, that it hinders their learning.
 For some, the safety and stability at home can help facilitate learning.

 • Vygotsky says that learning is a social event, and that especially interaction with a mature model can facilitate learning.
 His theory also addresses the idea of "private speech," which we all use when we rehearse things we have learned. i.e. finish this phrase: i before e, except after ____...
-You just used private speech... some say it our loud (audible) and others practice silently.
+You just used private speech... some say it out loud (audible) and others practice silently.
 The smaller environment at home allows for more audible practice without disrupting the other 20 or so students in a classroom.

 • IEP - the purpose of an IEP is to establish an individualized program.
 In my mind, that describes many homeschool programs... especially when parents break out of a "boxed curriculum approach" and practice sustained personal adaptation by trying new materials when something is not working.